-In 2019, in partnership with local restaurant entrepreneurs, the NCC launched a pilot project to enhance the experience of our urban parks and shorelines.
+In 2019, in partnership with local restaurant entrepreneurs, the NCC launched a pilot project to enhance people’s experience of our urban parks and shorelines.
 As part of this project, we opened bistros featuring an assortment of food and beverage options in two locations: Confederation Park and Remic Rapids Park.
-A third bistro is proposed for Patterson Creek Park in summer 2021.
+A third bistro opened at Patterson Creek Park in summer 2021.

 The latest on the project